amirci/amirci.github.io/_posts/2024-04-02-refactoring-changes.markdown

 NOTE: The code uses [fp-ts](https://gcanti.github.io/fp-ts/) types and functions.
 You can see the functions and namespaces imported at the top.

+If you wish to play with the code I have created a public [repl.it](https://replit.com/@amirci/2024-04-02-Refactor-using-reduce?v=1) that can be forked.

+Let's take a look at the code:

 ```ts
 import { pipe } from 'fp-ts/function';
 import * as A from 'fp-ts/Array';